macutko/VoicePod-server/README.md

 To get the IP on which this runs just get the IPv4 from ipconfig of your adapter that is currently on WAN (either eth or Wifi).
 The port is by default 12345 set in the config file.

+# Current state

+As written on the client this project has been side tracked due to LIFE.
+This project also has some security flaws as secure keys have been pushed to the repository and thus need to be reset.